WHO ARE WE?

 Bellamy's research focus is beginning bassoon pedagogy and literature, and her instructional method book “Just for Bassoonists: A Companion Method for Beginning Classroom Curriculum” is in review for hopeful e-publication in 2018.
 She holds a Doctor of Music degree from Indiana University and Bachelor and Master of Music degrees from the University of Georgia, where she was distinguished as a National Presser Scholar.
 Her bassoon mentors have included William Ludwig, Kathleen McLean, Nancy Goeres, Amy Pollard, and William Davis, and she is an active member of the International and Midwest Double Reed Societies, the National Association for Music Education, College Music Society, and Pi Kappa Lambda.
 You can find her online at www.caylabellamy.com.

-Jarod Kral (junior) is an performing arts management major from Cedar Rapids, Iowa.
+Jarod Kral (senior) is an performing arts management major from Cedar Rapids, Iowa.
 Jarod has spent a lot of his band career switching between instruments before finally settling on bassoon.
 He has been playing bassoon since 2010 and is looking forward to continuing with his musical passions while in college.
 He doesn't know what is in his future but he knows that music will stay with him through whatever path that future holds.

 Studio biographies coming soon from:

-Riley Andreasen (freshman)
+Riley Andreasen (junior)